Measurement-Device-Independenization of Quantum Key Distribution Protocols: Security and efficiency

 This result is not surprising since the dimension of the subspace of the four operators is 2 and thus no matter what state is employed to distinguish them, the four states would be in a subspace of dimension at most 2, in which at most two states can be distinguished.
-Note that increasing dimension of the space would not give benefits for state distinguishing\cite{S2020The}.
+Note that increasing the dimension of the space would not give benefits for state distinguishing\cite{S2020The}.

-Hence, attacking Bob's bits would not provide benefits for Eve comparing with conventional attacks in ordinary BB84 protocol.
+Hence, attacking Bob's bits would not provide benefits for Eve, compared with conventional attacks, namely eavesdropping on the channel, as in ordinary BB84 protocol.

 Therefore, the analysis of the above protocol can be justified as follow.
-By equivalently letting Bob provide measurements with untrusted measurement devices, the protocols are exactly the ordinary ones except Bob's encoding operations.
-However, the encoding operation, namely operating a single qubit gate, of Bob could be nearly perfect.
-Note that the single qubit gates could be highly efficient in practise\cite{BD2008Efficient,MW2017Efficient}.
+By equivalently letting Bob provide measurements with untrusted measurement devices, the protocols are exactly the ordinary ones except for Bob's encoding operations.
+However, the encoding operation of Bob, namely operating a single qubit gate, could be nearly perfect.
+Note that the single qubit gates could be highly efficient in practice\cite{BD2008Efficient,MW2017Efficient}.
 Hence, the security and efficiency are nearly the same as the ordinary ones.